 A quick check of the six prädikate concept and entire German system where quality is based on grape sugar at harvest quickly reveals some troubling conclusions: great historic vineyard sources became irrelevant overnight and potential was created for making TBA from a secondary grape that still could find its way into the top tier of quality wine.
 To the latter point I remember the very first German wine I tasted in the late 1970’s.
 It was a 1976 BA made from the not-so-world famous Ortega grape from a producer in the Pfalz.
-The wine was syrupy sweet and somewhere between a Glade plug-in air freshener and Aqua Velva.
+The wine was syrupy sweet and smelled somewhere between a Glade plug-in air freshener and Aqua Velva.
 World class it definitely was not.

 Enter the VDP, or Verband Deutscher Prädikatsweingüter, an association of Germany’s best producers founded in 1910.
 Today the VDP has just 200 members from all 13 regions.
 Given that over 30,000 entities grow grapes and make wine in Germany it can easily be argued that the organization is the best of its kind in the world.
 It also goes without saying that the VDP’s regulations and classification are far more stringent that Germany’s laws.

 Originally the VDP promoted sustainable agricultural practices and un-chaptalized wines from member producers that were featured at an annual auction.
-But with the passing of the ’71 laws its mission expanded and the organization fought to return the Germany’s great vineyards to their former prominence as well as the reputation of the country’s great dry wines.
+With the passing of the ’71 laws its mission expanded and the organization sought to return the Germany’s great vineyards to their former prominence as well as the reputation of the country’s great dry wines.
 Over time the organization created its own classification that would seek to accomplish both.
 In 2002 the VDP published the first version of their classification which was updated in 2006 and again in 2012.
 As it now stands the classification, called “Grosse Lage” (not to be confused with the grosslage described previously), is based on the Burgundian system of Grand Cru and Premier Cru vineyards.
 The four tiered system is as follows:

-• Grosse Lage: Grand Cru vineyards
+• Grosse Gewächs: Grand Cru vineyards

-• Erste Lage: Premier Cru vineyards
+• Erste Gewächs: Premier Cru vineyards

 • Ortsweine: village level wines